Shoyu Ahi Poke

 It can be prepared a number of ways, but I’ve always preferred simpler preparations like this one that are made without mayonnaise.

-Traditional poke is usually made with cubed ahi or yellowtail tuna that is tossed with a soy sauce (shoyu) and sesame oil, and served with raw onion, green onions, and chopped macadamia nuts.
+Traditional poke is usually made with cubed ahi or yellowfin tuna that is tossed with a soy sauce (shoyu) and sesame oil, and served with raw onion, green onions, and chopped macadamia nuts.

 Shoyu Ahi Poke Ingredients: